-- a) Between June 16 to present, none of the council's elected members was found to have breached the code of conduct for members requiring an investigation or a referral to the Standards Committee. - b) There have been matters referred to the monitoring officer but these have been dealt with informally.
-There is a matter currently outstanding which the Monitoring Officer may refer to investigation. - c) All Councillors are trained in the code of conduct for members as part of the council's training and development programme, as well as the induction process for newly elected members.
-Training on code of conduct last occurred on 5 July 2016.
-Councillors also have had a general training session in May 2018 which referred to the Code of Conduct.
-Democratic Services are arranging a session on this later in the year. - d) The monitoring officer has continued to be available to give advice to individual members regarding member behaviour and conduct concerns.
-Also, advice on possible conflicts. - e) The systems of internal control administered by the monitoring officer including compliance with the code of corporate governance and the council's constitution were adequate and effective during the period of this report. - f) The council has arrangements in place to ensure compliance with relevant laws and regulations, internal policies and procedures and that expenditure is lawful i.e. the monitoring officer considers all reports to cabinet, council and committees and is consulted on policy development.
-It is important that officers or members flag up any concerns at an early stage, ideally before it gets to the report stage. - g) There are standing orders, standing financial regulations and a scheme of delegation for members and officers in place and these are reviewed and updated as appropriate. - h) The council is proactive in raising the standards of ethical conduct among members and staff, including the provision of ethics training and has put in place arrangements for monitoring compliance with standards of conduct across the council including: - i) Code of conduct for local government employment - ii) Code of conduct for members - iii) Protocol for members/officers working arrangements
+- a) Between June 18 to present, none of the council's elected members was found to have breached the code of conduct for members requiring an investigation or a referral to the Standards Committee. - b) There have been matters referred to the monitoring officer but these have been dealt with informally.
+Officers from nplaw stood in for the monitoring officer during the period of November 2018 to March 2019. - c) All councillors are trained in the code of conduct for members as part of the council's training and development programme, as well as the induction process for newly elected members.
+Training on code of conduct last occurred in May 2019.
+Councillors also had a general training session in June 2019 which referred to the code of conduct.
+Democratic Services are arranging other relevant sessions later in the year. - d) The monitoring officer has continued to provide advice to individual members regarding member behaviour and conduct concerns.
+Including advising on possible conflicts, dispensations and interests, and was encouraged by the questions and clarification sought by members. - e) The systems of internal control administered by the monitoring officer including compliance with the code of corporate governance and the council's constitution were adequate and effective during the period of this report. - f) The monitoring officer considers all reports to cabinet and council.
+It is important that officers or members flag up any concerns or potential issues at an early stage, ideally before it gets to the report stage. - g) There are standing orders, standing financial regulations and a scheme of delegation for members and officers in place and these are reviewed and updated as appropriate.
+The scheme of delegation is currently being reviewed by internal audit.
+The monitoring officer has agreed to feed into this. - h) The council is proactive in raising the standards of ethical conduct among members and staff, including the provision of ethics training and has put in place arrangements for monitoring compliance with standards of conduct across the council including: - i) Code of conduct for local government employment - ii) Code of conduct for members - iii) Protocol for members/officers working arrangements